ankursureja/rest-api-with-simple-pagination/README.md

 # rest-api-with-simple-pagination
-Create semple for restful api, authentication, pagination and searching and sorting
+Create simple restful api, authentication, pagination and searching and sorting in symfony 5